Tablerase/42_Projects/Pipex/README.md

 Returns:
 - If any process has more than one child processes, then after calling wait(), parent process has to be in wait state if no child terminates.
-- If only one child process is terminated, then return a wait() returns process ID of the terminated child process.
+- If only one child process is terminated, then return a wait() **returns process ID of the terminated child process**.
 - If more than one child processes are terminated than wait() reap any arbitrarily child and return a process ID of that child process.
 - When wait() returns they also define exit status (which tells our, a process why terminated) via pointer, If status are not NULL.
 - If any process has no child process then wait() returns immediately “-1”.